 Major breaches of discipline include physical assault, deliberate damage to property, stealing, leaving the school premises without permission, verbal abuse, refusal to work, and disruptive behaviour in class.
-Serious incidents, particularly involving violence will be recorded in a Behaviour Incident Log kept by the Headteacher and may be noted in the child's record file.
-This folder is not for minor incidents in day-to-day classroom management.
+Serious incidents, particularly involving violence will be logged on CPOMS and may be noted in the child's record file.